mrmarkuz/ns8-kimai/README.md

 Set correct owner:

-- cd into the plugin directory:
+- cd into the plugins volume directory (which is mapped to /opt/kimai/var/plugins in the kimai-app container):

       cd /home/kimai1/.local/share/containers/storage/volumes/kimai-plugins/_data